What are Proteins?

-- They function in the homostatic control of the volume of the circulating blood and that of the interstitial fluids through the plasma proteins.
+- They function in the homeostatic control of the volume of the circulating blood and that of the interstitial fluids through the plasma proteins.

-- They act as the defence against infections by means of protein antibodies.
+- They act as the defense against infections by means of protein antibodies.

 - They perform hereditary transmission by nucleoproteins of the cell nucleus.

-- Actin, myosin act as contractile protein important for muscle contraction.
+- Actin, myosin act as a contractile protein important for muscle contraction.